bmeviauac01/softwarelab1/docs/GitHub.md

     !!! important "Why the pull request?"
         This _pull request_ combines all changes you made and shows us the final result.
 This helps the laboratory instructor to evaluate your submission more easily.
 This _pull request_ means you submit your solution; hence this step **cannot be omitted**.

     To open the _pull request_, you need to go to the repository's GitHub web frontend.
-If you pushed recently, GitHub will offer you to create the pull request.
+If you pushed recently, GitHub offers you to create the pull request.

     ![GitHub create pull request](images/github/github-create-pull-request-1.png)